DavidJ7705/SoC_Project/index.md

 categories: demo
 ---

 Welcome to the blog for my FPGA VGA Driver Project!
-The goal of this project is to explore the area of System-on_Chip (SoC) design, and to adapt and design an FPGA VGA Driver to display my very own image on a 640 x 480 display..
+The goal of this project is to explore the area of System-on_Chip (SoC) design, and to adapt and design an FPGA VGA Driver to display my very own image on a 640 x 480 display.

 ## **Template VGA Design**
 ### **Project Set-Up**